Review: Zamberlan Rolle EVO GTX Boots

 Weight

-At 785g per boot (Size: UK 11), these boots aren’t the lightest, but they are very well balanced, avoiding that pendulum feeling one gets from boots with disproportionately heavy soles.
+At 785g per boot (size UK 11), these aren’t the lightest boots, but they’re well balanced and avoid the pendulum-like feeling common in boots with overly heavy soles.

 Best applications